ishantheperson/c0check/README.md

 CC0 timed out

 Test summary:
-✅ Passed: 3735
+✅ Passed: 3741
 ❌ Failed: 0
 ⛔ Error: 1
 ```

-This will show a progress bar with an ETA to completion.
 After all tests finish, a summary will be displayed, containing
 an explanation of which tests failed, and which tests encountered an error.
+If a test failed, its output will also be included.

 ## Known Issues